 Last but not least, we have Python.
 An extremely interesting programming language that is easy to learn, but still at the same time very, very powerful.
 Being easy and fun to learn is probably Python’s biggest strength.
 The reason for that is the fact that fun is a great motivation for everyone to keep learning and not give up.

 Another great thing about Python is that it’s pretty easy to understand.
 Considering that it’s a high-level language, Python is similar to regular languages, such as English, so you won’t be stressed out by complicated syntaxes.
 Also, this is a very flexible language, so, you won’t be limited by hard rules on how to build something, you will have more freedom when using different methods to solve a problem.

 Python is widely used for web development, scripting, data science, machine learning, data analysis, and data visualization.

 When it comes to scalability, Python is kind of hard to maintain.
 The reason for that is the fact that dynamically typed language, which means that one thing that we write can mean something else too, depending on the context.
-Also, too much flexibility makes Python a bit slow, so, if you are in a desperate need of extremely fast language, you may want to consider some alternatives like “PyPy“.
+Also, too much flexibility makes Python a bit slow, so, if you are in desperate need of an extremely fast language, you may want to consider some alternatives like “PyPy“.